Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure each required field display error messgae when not filled in
 - Complete form details, and each time leave a required filled empty and try and `UPDATE INFORMATIN`.
-An error messages should be displayed each time informing user field which is missing.
+An error messages should be displayed each time informing user the field which is missing infomration.
 - Fill in all fields correctly and 'UPDATE INFORMATIN`
+- Ensure profile form details saved are used as default information for Payment Details.
-- Ensure form details saved are used as default information for Payment Details, Contact and Services.
+- Ensure profile form details saved are used as default information for nme and email for `Contact` and `Servkces`form.
+- Repeat different changges in Profile information and ensure cnages are updared accodinkg6 in forms for `Checkout`, `Contact` and `Services`
 - For mobile devices ensure simalar tests above are carried out.